TelegramBots/book/src/3/updates/README.md

 - `From`: which user posted it
 - `Date`: timestamp of the message (in UTC)
 - `ReplyToMessage`: which message this is a reply to
-- [`ForwardOrigin`](../2/forward-copy-delete.md#check-if-a-message-is-a-forward): it is a Forwarded message
+- [`ForwardOrigin`](../../2/forward-copy-delete.md#check-if-a-message-is-a-forward): if it is a Forwarded message
-- `MediaGroupId`: albums (group of media) are sent as separate consecutive messages having the same MediaGroupId
+- `MediaGroupId`: albums (group of media) are separate consecutive messages having the same MediaGroupId
 - `MessageThreadId`: the topic ID for Forum/Topic type chats